How to Find and Use Stories in Your Business Presentations

 Let’s be clear: not every presentation should be a story.
 One common mistake is structuring your entire talk around how you solved a problem—describing your research, discoveries, and building suspense toward your findings.

-Used with restraint, storytelling is powerful.
-Overused, it can dilute your message.
+Storytelling used to reinforce key points is powerful.
+Resist the temptation to tell the story of your research.
 Business presentation skills training teaches you how to strike the right balance: using stories to support your message, not distract from it.

 The Anatomy of a Good Story